AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 In some circumstances, specific pieces of data may be hidden due to security or privacy reasons.
 Elements with a minimum cardinality = 0 (including elements labelled Must Support), the element **SHALL** be omitted from the resource if they are suppressed.

 For mandatory elements (minimum cardinality is > 0), the element **SHALL** be populated but it may exceed the data receiver’s access rights to know that the data is suppressed:
-- where a receiver does not have access rights to know that data is suppressed use the code `masked` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](guidance.html#missing-data).
+- where a receiver does not have access rights to know that data is suppressed use the code `masked` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing data](guidance.html#missing-data).
-- where a receiver may know that the data is suppressed use the code `unknown` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](guidance.html#missing-data).
+- where a receiver may know that the data is suppressed use the code `unknown` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing data](guidance.html#missing-data).

-## Extensibility – “additional” elements
+## Extensibility – "additional" elements
 A sending system may send "additional" elements beyond those flagged with Must Support in an ADHA profile.
 Additional elements allow local requirements to be reflected including technical and workflow context for the resource, and extending the health information supported in exchanges.
 For this reason extensibility is generally allowed in ADHA profiles, and only in some use case profiles are the rules tightened to limit the nature of additional information that can be sent.

 Depending on local requirements, a receiving or persisting system may ignore these "additional" elements, may treat the data as for rendering only, or be capable of recognising and using the element.
 A resource exchanged containing an additional element **SHALL** conform to ADHA conformance requirements.
 Requirements applicable to handling "additional" elements are summarised below: